 A deviated septum may be present at birth.
-It may also be the result of an injury during birth, an accident, or while playing sports.
+It may also be caused by an injury.

 American Academy of Otolaryngology—Head and Neck Surgery

 Deviated septum.
 American Academy of Otolaryngology—Head and Neck Surgery website.
 Available at: http://www.entnet.org/?q=node/1406.
 Accessed August 13, 2020.

 Greenstone M, Hack M. Obstructive sleep apnoea.
 BMJ.
 2014 Jun 17;348:g3745.

 Obstructive sleep apnea (OSA) in adults.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/obstructive-sleep-apnea-osa-in-adults.
 Accessed August 13, 2020.

 Septal deviation and perforation.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/ear,-nose,-and-throat-disorders/nose-and-paranasal-sinus-disorders/septal-deviation-and-perforation.
 Accessed August 13, 2020.

 Last reviewed March 2020 by EBSCO Medical Review Board James P. Cornell, MD Last Updated: 8/13/2020